IkramBlsl/Projet_SMA/README.md

 ## Usage

-Setup:
+**Setup**:
 Ensure JDK is installed and set up.
 Download and install JADE from [JADE](https://jade.tilab.com/maven/com/tilab/jade/jade/4.5.0/jade-4.5.0.jar).

-Execution:
+**Execution**:
 Compile the Java files using javac command or preferred IDE.
 Run the JADE platform with the main container.
 Run the agents by starting the main agent classes.

-Interact:
+**Interact**:
 Observe the interactions between agents in the console output.
 Agents will engage in buying, selling, producing, and consuming merchandise.

 ## Documentation